-Brian D. Mann is the executive vice president and chief marketing officer at Partners Advantage Insurance Services.
+Brian D. Mann is the Senior Vice President for Annuities and RIA Divisions at Partners Advantage Insurance Services.
 He is a multi-million dollar personal producer, coach and mentor for insurance professionals.
-Partners Advantage is a national insurance marketing organization that serves as a one-stop shop to more than 20,000 independent insurance agents, financial planners and broker/dealers.
+Partners Advantage is a national insurance marketing organization that proudly serves as a one-stop shop to more than 20,000 independent insurance agents, financial planners and broker/dealers.

 * For agent use only.
 Not for use in solicitation or advertising to the public.

 ©Entire contents copyright 2011 by InsuranceNewsNet.com Inc. All rights reserved.
 No part of this article may be reprinted without the expressed written consent from InsuranceNewsNet.com.